https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 33472 Active Page: Facultyid:33475

 Clinical/Research Interests:

-• Regulation of apoptotic and cell survival signaling pathways by presenilin mutations
+• Regulation of cell death and survival signaling pathways by Alzheimer’s presenilin mutations.

-• Pro-apoptotic actions of Par-4 in experimental models of neurodegenerative disorders (Alzheimer's disease and ALS)
+• Pro-apoptotic actions of Par-4 (Prostate Apoptosis Response-4) in experimental models of neurodegenerative disorders.

-• AATF as an endogenous interaction partner and antagonist of Par-4 activity
+• Cytoprotective Actions of AATF (Apoptosis Antagonizing Transcription factor): An endogenous interaction partner and antagonist of Par-4 activity.

-• Regulation of APP processing by Par-4 and AATF under apoptotic and non-apoptotic conditions
+• Regulation of APP processing by Par-4 and AATF under apoptotic and necroptotic and conditions

-• Par-4, AATF and pathogenesis of acute renal failure induced by ischemia/reperfusion
+• Par-4 and AATF in diabetic cardiovascular, renal, and retinal complications, and in acute renal failure induced by ischemia/reperfusion.

 Funding: